LexiccLabs/AeonNet/README.md

-# Boilerplate Aepp Vue.JS Frontend
+# AeonNet Trade Time Value Streaming Platform

-This boilerplate is designed to allow everyone an easy start when building an aepp on top of the aeternity eco system.
+This implementation is made on the reference code from the aeternity eco system.
 It contains three critical parts:
 - A custom build pipeline
 - Easy wallet discovery
 - The [aeternity js-sdk](https://github.com/aeternity/aepp-sdk-js)